 VENUE: Metcalfe Auditorium, State Library of NSW

-FOR INTERVIEWS: Contact Walkley Foundation for Journalism program and communications manager Flip Prior on (02) 9333 0956 or email@example.com
+FOR INTERVIEWS: Contact Walkley Foundation for Journalism communications manager Flip Prior on (02) 9333 0956 or email@example.com

 About Walkley Media Talks